-This week, we are dealing with the two following questions:
+This week, we are dealing with the following two questions:

 For this week’s questions, see our full video response below!
 Special thanks to our experienced engineers Tony Neo from Glaston Singapore Pte and Eloi Bottura from Glaston South America Ltda for sharing their knowledge with us.